 10. To recap needles safely, use _______.

 a. a recapping device

 d. it is never acceptable to recap needles

-11. Potentially infectious materials covered under universal precautions
+11. Potentially infectious materials covered under standard precautions include _________.

 a. blood, saliva, body fluids